anthonyemberley/Pantry/README.md

   - Oftentimes, people have a pantry full of ingredients, but aren’t sure what how to combine them to make a meal.
 We will help them by recommending recipes that are similar to ones they have liked in the past.
--Post and review recipes
+- Post and review recipes
-  -Posting recipes allows people to share the culture that develops from their cuisine with people around the world.
+  - Posting recipes allows people to share the culture that develops from their cuisine with people around the world.
 Adding the review feature allows users to share their experiences trying other types of cuisines and recipes.